muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 Since March 2022, AWS Lambda functions offer the ability to expand the size of their ephemeral storage from the standard 512MB to up to 10GB.
 The /tmp directory, which serves as the ephemeral storage, can be used for fast I/O operations and as a cache for data between invocations on the same Lambda worker instance.
 Prior to this, its use was limited due to a fixed size of 512MB.

-The updated storage can be configured through multiple platforms such as CloudFormation, AWS CLI, AWS SDK, or the AWS console.
-Users will have to pay for the extra storage space, although the pricing details were not available at the time of the announcement.

 The increase in storage does not have a significant impact on the performance of Lambda functions nor does it change the limit on the deployment package size (still 250MB).
 For larger files, users can package their function as a container image or download the large files during initialization and save them into the /tmp directory.

 Using the ephemeral storage (i.e. the `/tmp` directory) differs from EFS in two major ways.